Marketing Strategy

 When conducting a full audit of your website, these are some things to tick off:

-- Maintaining proper metadata, heading, and URL structures
+• Maintaining proper metadata, headings, and URL structures

 This is just a general overview of what you should check; a full audit will cover much more.